Contents

 F Fund

 The F Fund is the Fixed Income Index Investment Fund.
-The TSP states that the fund’s objective is to “Match the performance of the Bloomberg Barclays U.S. Aggregate Bond Index.”
+It invests in bonds which track the performance of the Bloomberg U.S. Aggregate Bond Index.
+This index s a broad-based fixed-income index representing intermediate term U.S. investment grade bonds.

 C Fund